-If you consider the complaint unresolved at the end of Stage 1 you may progress to Stage 2, the formal stage of the procedure, by submitting a completed Student Complaints Form to the Student Casework Team via the Student Portal.
+If you consider the complaint unresolved at the end of Stage 1 you may progress to Stage 2, the formal stage of the procedure, by submitting a completed Student Complaints Form to the Student Casework Team at as.studentcaseworkteam@northumbria.ac.uk.
 The deadline for submitting a formal complaint is normally 10 working days from receiving the Stage 1 informal outcome (10.4.1 (i)) and within 3 months from when the alleged events occurred.
 Late complaints are only considered in exceptional circumstances.
-If your complaint is late, you will need to provide and evidence a good and valid reason for not submitting your complaint on time, and if you do not, your complaint may be dismissed for being out of time without good reason.
+If your complaint is late, you will need to provide and evidence a compelling reason for not submitting your complaint on time, and if you do not, your complaint may be dismissed for being out of time without a compelling reason.